ActivityEducation/component-library/README.md

 ## **📄 License**

 This project is licensed under the MIT License.
-(Note: You will need to create a LICENSE file in your repository if you haven't already.)